msravan/File-sharing-system/README.md

 Commands:

 To Start the Server-
-java -cp pa1.jar Server start
+java -cp FSS.jar Server start

 To Start the Client-
-java -cp pa1.jar Client start
+java -cp FSS.jar Client start

 **NOTE: I used fixed port number and host as sending port number to client is not possible before establishing connection.
 Host I used is “127.0.0.1” and Portnumber is “2323”

 To Upload a File to Server-
-java -cp pa1.jar Client upload <path_on_client/dir/file.txt> </path/filename/onserver/dir>
+java -cp FSS.jar Client upload <path_on_client/dir/file.txt> </path/filename/onserver/dir>

-To Download a File from Server- java -cp pa1.jar Client download </path/existing_filename/on/server/file.txt> <path_on_client/dir>
+To Download a File from Server- java -cp FSS.jar Client download </path/existing_filename/on/server/file.txt> <path_on_client/dir>

-To List Files and Directories of a particular Directory- java -cp pa1.jar Client dir </path/existing_directory/on/server>
+To List Files and Directories of a particular Directory- java -cp FSS.jar Client dir </path/existing_directory/on/server>

-To create a Directory on Server- java -cp pa1.jar Client mkdir </path/new_directory/on/server>
+To create a Directory on Server- java -cp FSS.jar Client mkdir </path/new_directory/on/server>

-To Remove a Directory from Server- java -cp pa1.jar Client rmdir </path/existing_directory/on/server>
+To Remove a Directory from Server- java -cp FSS.jar Client rmdir </path/existing_directory/on/server>

 To Remove a file from Server-
-java -cp pa1.jar Client rm </path/existing_filename/on/server>
+java -cp FSS.jar Client rm </path/existing_filename/on/server>

-To Close Server from Client module- java -cp pa1.jar Client shutdown
+To Close Server from Client module- java -cp FSS.jar Client shutdown

 ** I did this project on windows machine and I think it works on other machines.
 I tested the code and it is working perfectly.
 If by chance, any of the features doesn’t work, please let me know.
 Thank You.